 Following the move, the average sleep duration across the herd increased by an astounding 25 minutes per night.
 The most critical aspect of elephant welfare – social compatibility – is deeply linked with sleeping patterns.”

 Over the past decade, we’ve developed and refined techniques to pinpoint the most relevant behaviours to monitor elephant wellbeing.
 It takes less time now than ever to collect meaningful data for management decisions.”

 We’ve been going even further to develop a welfare monitoring tool, adding social network analysis to quantify social bond strength between individual elephants, and calculating daily movement habits using a novel method.
 All of this will soon be published for other zoos to utilise.
 By pushing our understanding even further, we can be increasingly confident in our acts to keep this endangered species safe.”

 Year after year of hard work and research makes us better and better equipped to protect this endangered species through ex-situ population management.
 If we can expand this sleep study and knowledge across the global zoo community, together we can make huge strides in welfare monitoring and translocation decisions, at a time when it means more than ever for the Asian elephant itself.

 Andrew Mckenzie, Assistant Curator of Mammals

 While the moon shines in the sky above the zoo, the sun is rising over the forests of Assam, India.
 Here, we are engaged with the Wildlife Trust of India and the human communities sharing their homeland with what remains of India’s elephant population.
-Find out more about our work in Assam, here.

 While work goes on in Europe to maximise the success of ex-situ conservation, we’re also supporting work in-situ, to tackle the drivers of human-elephant conflict.
 We wish to foster coexistence and prosperity between people and wildlife in the years ahead.